Ancient Roman and Byzantine domes: Sixth century

 After the Nika Revolt destroyed much of the city of Constantinople in 532, including the churches of Hagia Sophia ("Holy Wisdom") and Hagia Irene ("Holy Peace"), Justinian had the opportunity to rebuild.
 Both had been basilica plan churches and both were rebuilt as domed basilicas, although the Hagia Sophia was rebuilt on a much grander scale.
-Built by Anthemius of Tralles and Isidore of Miletus in Constantinople between 532 and 537, the Hagia Sophia has been called the greatest building in the world.
-It is an original and innovative design with no known precedents in the way it covers a basilica plan with dome and semi-domes.
-Periodic earthquakes in the region have caused three partial collapses of the dome and necessitated repairs.
-The precise shape of the original central dome completed in 537 was significantly different from the current one and, according to contemporary accounts, much bolder.
+Built by Anthemius of Tralles and Isidore of Miletus in Constantinople between 532 and 537, the Hagia Sophia's original central dome completed in 537 was significantly different from the current one and, according to contemporary accounts, much bolder.
+This first dome partially collapsed in 558 due to an earthquake and the design was then revised to the present profile.